marcopennekamp/inkwell/README.md

 - Split `Model` and `Property` from their respective emitters, to separate the emitter from the additional data processing that can now be done with `Model` and `Property`.
 This is a much cleaner design, albeit a little bit more complex.
 - Split `SchemaEmitter` into, on the one hand, `CompilationUnit` and `CompilationUnitEmitter`, which hold info about each code unit and emit it, and `SchemaSlicer`, which distributes each model to a compilation unit.
 Previously, `SchemaEmitter` had both of these tasks, which became messy.
 - Allow `TypeEmitter` to access the `CompilationUnit` a given type should be emitted to, which can be used, for example, to glean the imports specific to said compilation unit.
 - Move Id-type resolution based on database keys from `TypeEmitter` to `Property`.
 There was previously a design oversight which meant that the Id type wasn't treated as a `TypeReference`.
+- `DefaultCompilationUnitEmitter` now sorts imports alphabetically by default.

 ##### 0.1.1 (unpublished)